 - A visual field test to test for missing areas of vision

 - Ophthalmic investigation where the specialist uses an ophthalmoscope

-- A gonioscopy where the outer edge of the eye is examined
+- A gonioscopy.
+Here a specialist examines the outer edge of the eye

 - An examination of the optic nerve to check for damage